Professional team working on laptops in modern workspace

 Here's how a contractor should use one:

-• $75K line of credit at 14% opened in September when financials look strong
+• $75K line of credit opened in September when financials look strong

 • Draw $30K in January for winter payroll and insurance renewals — interest starts